clemsonciti/workshop-python-intro-to-hadoop/01-accessing-palmetto.md

 ---
 layout: lesson
-title: Introduction to HPC on the Palmetto Cluster
+title: Introduction to Linux
-subtitle: Introduction to Palmetto and accessing the cluster
+subtitle: Logging in to the Palmetto Cluster
 minutes: 45
 ---

 > ## Learning objectives {.objectives}
-> * Learn the basic cluster terminology,
+> * Learn how to log in to the Palmetto cluster.
-    differentiate between nodes, cores, threads
-> * Understand the structure of the cluster
+> * Learn the basic structure of the Palmetto cluster.
-    (login nodes, job scheduler, etc.)
-> * Access the cluster with ssh
-> * Understand the cluster filesystem set-up

-## Accessing the cluster via SSH
+In this workshop,

-The Palmetto cluster runs the Linux operating system, specifically, [Scientific Linux](https://www.scientificlinux.org/).
+we will use a command-line interface to interact with the Palmetto cluster, which runs the Linux operating system specifically, [Scientific Linux](https://www.scientificlinux.org/).
-Unlike familiar operating systems such as
-Microsoft Windows or Apple OS X, however, you will primarily interact with the cluster via a *command-line interface*
-(as opposed to a *graphical* interface).

-Interacting with the system through a simple command-line interface is required because there is no room for the computational "overhead" of running a graphical interface, especially not on a large HPC cluster with hundreds of users connecting to the system through remote network connections.
-Besides, the command line interface is much better suited to automating tasks and performing repetitive actions than the graphical interface.
+However, note that these commands can be used on any *Unix-based* operating system, including Mac OS X.

 To be able to run commands on the Palmetto from your own machine, you will first need to be able to log in to the Palmetto.
 This is known as a *remote login*.
-If you run Mac OS X or Linux on your machine, you can log in remotely by opening a terminal and using the `ssh` command:
+If you run Mac OS X or any other Unix-based operating system on your machine, you can log in remotely by opening a terminal and using the `ssh` command: